IBM/check_spectrumarchive/README.md

 In order to monitor the Spectrum Archive nodes using NRPE the NRPE packages and optionally the nagios-plugins have to be installed and configured.
 These packages need to be installed on all Spectrum Archive to be monitored.

 There are different ways to install NRPE and nagios plugins.
 Red Hat does not include these packages in the standard installation repository, but they can be downloaded from other sources (e.g. rpmfind).
-The following packages should be installed: NRPE, nagios-common, nagios-plugin
+The following packages should be installed:

+	nrpe, nagios-common, nagios-plugin

 An alternative way for installing NRPE and nagios-plugins can be found here: https://support.nagios.com/kb/article.php?id=8